Cheeden/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3, …​
 * `DATE` must be in the format YYYY-MM-DD.
 * The lesson plan on that date must exist.
 If no lesson plan exists on that date, an error message will be shown.
-* `DATE` must be in the format YYYY-MM-DD.
+* `DATE` must be a valid calendar date:
-* `DATE` MM must be between 1 to 12 inclusive and DD must be between 1 to 31 inclusive.
-Otherwise, there will be an error message.
+  * Month (MM) must be between 01 and 12.
+  * Day (DD) must be valid for the given month (e.g., February cannot have 31 days, April cannot have 31 days).
+  * The system will detect invalid dates like 2025-02-31 and display an appropriate error message.

 Examples:

 * `deleteplan 1 2025-10-25` deletes the lesson plan for the 1st student on 25 Oct 2025.
-* `deleteplan 2 2025-10-23` deletes the lesson plan for the 2nd student on 23 Oct 2025.
+* `deleteplan 2 2025-02-28` deletes the lesson plan for the 2nd student on 28 Feb 2025.

 ### Add Lesson Progress : `addprogress`